101 Things To Do In Loch Lomond

 080 Visit picture perfect Balmaha Bay

 Balmaha Bay is a picture perfect beautiful village on the eastern shores of Loch Lomond.
-The wooden boats for that are used for the island mail boat service and island ferries help to enhance the view.
+The wooden boats for that are used for the island ferry service help to enhance the view.
 Looking out beyond the harbour is Inchcailloch Island, whilst behind you is Conic Hill.

 081 Cycle through the forest at Ardgarten